Story Book/Photo

 • All Regions,

-This sequel to “When Water Lost Her Way” is the perfect tool for discussing climate change with water security as the focus .
-This second book by Meg Humphrys is a call to action, supporting discussions with children (and adults) about climate change – fostering positivity over fear for the future.
+This sequel to “When Water Lost Her Way” is the perfect tool for discussing climate change with water security as the focus.
+This second book by Meg Humphrys is a gentle introduction, a call to action. fostering positivity and hope over fear for the future.

-• Climate Change, Lower Primary, Lower Secondary, Story Book/Photo, Teacher, Upper Primary, Water cycles,
+• Climate Change, Lower Primary, Lower Secondary, Story Book/Photo, Teacher, Upper Primary, Upper Secondary, Water cycles,

 • All Regions,